Torch Song (1953 film)

 Crawford lip-syncs to the recording Adams originally made for Cyd Charisse in a number discarded from the 1953 film, The Band Wagon.
 That's Entertainment III includes a segment presenting the two numbers side-by-side, in split screen.

-The film marked Crawford's return to MGM after leaving to studio to join Warner Bros. in 1944.
+The film marked Crawford's return to MGM after leaving the studio to join Warner Bros. in 1944.
 Her original recordings for the soundtrack, which were not used in the film, have survived and have been included in home video releases.